 Gland, Switzerland.
-Indian Ocean yellowfin tuna stocks may collapse without better regulation, warned WWF in advance of the annual meeting1 of the Indian Ocean Tuna Commission (IOTC), the organisation responsible for the conservation and management of tuna and other marine resources in the Indian Ocean.
+Indian Ocean yellowfin tuna stocks may collapse without better regulation.
+That was warned WWF in advance of the annual meeting1 of the Indian Ocean Tuna Commission (IOTC), the organisation responsible for the conservation and management of tuna and other marine resources in the Indian Ocean.
 The IOTC, which meets May 23-27 on the French Indian Ocean island of La Reunion, has yet to set catch limits on any tuna species.

 Dr Wetjens Dimmlich, WWF Indian Ocean tuna program manager said:

-“We urge the Commission to meet the IOTC Scientific Committee’s recommendation to reduce catches of yellowfin tuna by 20%.
+“We urge the Commission to meet the IOTC Scientific Committee’s recommendation to reduce catches of Indian Ocean yellowfin tuna by 20%.
 Member states must immediately adopt measures to start rebuilding the depleted stocks of yellowfin tuna.”

 Dr Dimmlich said: